 Supported commands appear.
-All obsolete Hive CLI commands are supported on the Beeline command line except set key=value commands that configure Hive Metastore.
+All obsolete Hive CLI commands are supported by Beeline except set key=value commands that configure Hive Metastore.

 The output includes the system variable settings:

 Converting Hive CLI scripts to Beeline

 If you have legacy scripts that run Hive queries from edge nodes using the Hive CLI, you must solve potential incompatibilities with variable substitution in these scripts.
 CDP supports Beeline instead of Hive CLI.
 You can use Beeline to run legacy scripts with a few caveats.